channgcashin/videogame-app/README.md

 # VideogameApp

-To run on own development machine git clone the respository.
+To run on own development machine git clone the respository and setup MYSQL, Node.js, and Angular

+## Database

+Create MySQL database and change the backend/config/config.json file's password feild to match your databases.

-## In Backend Direcotry
+## In Backend Directory (`cd backend`)

 Run `npm install` tp download all dependencies.
 Run `npm start` to run the server.

-## In Frontend Directory
+## In Frontend Directory (`../cd backend`)

 Run `npm install` tp download all dependencies.
 Run `npm start` to run the app on a development server.
 Navigate to `http://localhost:4200/`.